snowclipsed/SatTrack/README.md

 5. To build the project using Gradle:
    1. Open the  `build.gradle` file and run it.
    2. Open the Gradle sidebar (if you do not have the sidebar, go to View > Tool Windows > Gradle).
-   3. On the sidebar, double click the copyNatives function to run it.
+   3. On the sidebar, go to Tasks and double click on the copyNatives function to run it.
 This will install some ArcGIS .jar files.

 ### Deployment

 To deploy the project, run `src/main/java/com.example/app/App.java`.

 This will open the application window. **Make sure to fullscreen the application window once so graphic elements snap to the right place.**

+In case you get an error regarding Gradle's install path, go to Settings > Build, Execution, Deployment > Build Tools > Gradle and put in the correct installation path.